tariqs26/pentachess/docs/README.md

-## docs
+## Documentation

 This folder will hold a copy of each deliverable submission we make.
 It will become part of the final evaluation package.